sethschnrt/SVG-GEN/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at undefined.
-You can find more of my work at [undefined](https://github.com/undefined/).
+If you have any questions about the repo, open an issue or contact me directly at seth.schoenert@gmail.com.
+You can find more of my work at [undefined](https://github.com/seth-schnrt/).

 ## Link to walkthrough video.